thomas-fossati/draft-frost-rats-eat-collection/draft-frost-rats-eat-collection.md

 --- abstract

-The default top-level definitions for an EAT {{I-D.ietf-rats-eat}} assume a hierarchy involving a leading signer within the Attestee.
+The default top-level definitions for an EAT {{I-D.ietf-rats-eat}} assume a hierarchy involving a leading signer within the Attester.
 Some token use cases do not match that model.
 This specification defines an extension to EAT allowing the top-level of the token to consist of a collection of otherwise defined tokens.

 --- middle